lazardjurovic/xc2064/README.md

 - /bitstream - python script that parses bitstream config file and puts it in neat format for loading into simulation
 - /src - all C++ source files used in project.
 Every module is in it's own .hpp file
+- /src/OpenQM - [Implementation of Quine–McCluskey algorithm](https://github.com/Andreabont/OpenQM) written by Andrea Bontempi under GNU GPLv3.
+Used for verifying functions written to CLBs from bitstream by comparing them to configuration found [here](https://righto.com/xc2064/).
 - Makefile - build script

 ## Usage